LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ---

-## udocker: pull - Images
+## udocker: pull - Images I

 * Docker images are composed of
-  * metadata that describes the images content and how to execute it
+  * metadata describing the images content and how to run
   * multiple file-system layers stored as tarballs

 * udocker pulls the metadata and layers